Fuelling

 Distance from the start to each control (km):

-Step 3 — Your food
+Step 3 — Food and drink selection

 Select everything you typically use.
 The plan will be built around your choices.